Profession: 28th US President

 Why Famous: A progressive politician, Woodrow Wilson became President of Princeton University in 1902, Governor of New Jersey in 1910 and was nominated for President by the Democratic Party in 1912.

-After the war he was instrumental in negotiating the Treaty of Versailles and establishing the League of Nations.
+After the Allied victory he was instrumental in negotiating the Treaty of Versailles and establishing the League of Nations.
 Wilson had first put forward the idea of a League as part of his 'Fourteen Points' speech in a Senate address.
 In 1919 he won the Nobel Peace Prize.
 The same year he suffered a severe stroke which left his power and influence diminished, and the Treaty of Versailles was eventually rejected by the Senate.
 He lost a bid to be re-nominated at the Democratic National Convention and left office in 1921, before dying in 1924.

 - 1885-06-24 28th US President Woodrow Wilson (28) weds Presbyterian minister's daughter Ellen Louise Axson (25) in Savannah, Georgia

 - 1915-12-18 28th US President Woodrow Wilson, widowed the year before marries second wife Edith Bolling Galt, a descendant of native American Pocahontas

 - 1913-03-04 Woodrow Wilson inaugurated as 28th US President